 - The Graduate Institution National Educator’s Grant: The National Educator’s’ Grant at St. John’s College offers one-third of the program tuition for master’s programs in Liberal Arts or Eastern Classics for candidates with demonstrated financial need who also have at least three years of teaching experience.

-- Weaver Fellowship: If you want to teach at the college level, this fellowship from the Intercollegiate Studies Institute carries a $5,000 grant.
+- Weaver Fellowship: If you want to teach at the college level, this fellowship from the Intercollegiate Studies Institute carries a $5,000 grant and payment of tuition.